vladalive/vladalive.github.io/works/gymcloud.md

 ## My Role

 Initial intention to join the team was simply to become yet another developer.
 But that was extended quickly to something even more valuable.
-CTO like position.
+CTO-like position.

 * Senior Software Engineer
 * Code Quality Improver